gritukan/hamkaas/lab2/README.md

 ![](_imgs/5.png)

-It shows how much data was transferred between different levels of memory hierarch and at which speed.
+It shows how much data was transferred between different levels of memory hierarchy and at which speed.
 That may be useful to understand the cache hit of some kernels, for example.

 Now, move on to the memory workload analysis tables.
 You can see multiple warnings about the memory access patterns, read them.
 What is the problem with the kernel?
 <details>